vedashree29296/PyEmbeo/README.md

 Graphs databases are a powerful way to represent real world data in a simple and intuitive manner They can effectively capture inherent relationships within the data and provide meaningful insights that cannot be obtained using traditional relational databases.

-__Neo4j__ is a leading graph database platform with a great community support that offers great capabilities for storing and querying large scale enterprise data.
+__Neo4j__ is a leading graph database platform that offers great capabilities for storing and querying large scale enterprise data and can be easily scaled up to accomodate millions of nodes without hindering the performance.
+Moreover, it has great community support and a large number of plugins available for carrying out various tasks.
+Head over to their [official website](https://neo4j.com)

 ### WHAT ARE GRAPH EMBEDDINGS?